 North Korea drops out of six-party nuclear talks and says it will bolster its nuclear weapons arsenal

 .
 North Korea insists on a bilateral non-aggression pact with the U.S. before it will consider dismantling its nuclear program.
 The U.S. insists Pyongyang must first agree to permanently and verifiably dismantle its nuclear weapons program before it will grant any incentives, including economic assistance and diplomatic recognition.

 August 7 - After meeting for 13 straight days, diplomats from the United States, North Korea and four other Asia-region powers decide to take a recess from talks aimed at getting North Korea to dismantle its nuclear program.

 September 13 - The six-party talks resume in Beijing.

-October 14 - The UN Security Council approved a resolution imposing sanctions against North Korea, restricting military and luxury good trade and requiring an end to nuclear and ballistic missile tests.
+, restricting military and luxury goods trade and requiring an end to nuclear and ballistic missile tests.

 October 16 - An analysis of air samples collected on October 11, 2006 detects radioactive debris, confirming North Korea's nuclear test.

 February 13 - North Korea agrees to close its main nuclear reactor in exchange for an aid package worth $400 million.

 March 5-6 - U.S. Assistant Secretary of State Christopher Hill meets with his North Korean counterpart, Vice Foreign Minister Kim Kye Gwan, to discuss North Korea's nuclear program.

 March - During six-party talks, the U.S. agrees to release approximately $25 million of North Korean funds frozen at a Macao bank, a sticking point in the negotiations.
 The actual release of funds does not occur until June.